Camera operators follow a set course when shooting each scene — adhering to both the shot list and shooting script.

 And as one scene leads into the next, every detail within the frame is accounted for.

-From the camera angles to the set design, filmmakers make creative and practical decisions to ensure that the story delivers the right on-screen effect.
+From the camera gear and angles to the set design, filmmakers make creative and practical decisions to ensure that the story delivers the right on-screen effect.

 But this “right” effect, as you well know, manifests differently from one creator to another.